 Elected to the Mesa City Council in June of 2008 and re-elected in August of 2012, Dennis Kavanaugh serves as the councilmember for District 3.
-Kavanaugh is a founding partner in the law firm of Day Kavanaugh, one of Arizona's leading social security and worker's compensation law firms.
+Kavanaugh is the founder of the law firm Dennis Kavanaugh, P.C., one of Arizona's leading social security and worker's compensation law firms.
 His term on the Mesa City Council runs until January of 2017.
 Kavanaugh was also a member of the City Council from 1996 to 2004, serving as Vice Mayor from 2002 until 2004.

 Kavanaugh sits on several different committees and boards, including serving as the chairperson of the Council Public Safety committee.
 He currently sits on the Mesa Community College Commission on Excellence in Education after serving as Chair and is the Vice Chair of the Valley Metro Rail board and the chancellor of the Arizona Society Sons of the American Revolution, of which he is a Palo Verde Chapter member.
 He is a member of the Council Community and Cultural Development committee, the Council Sustainability and Transportation committee and is one of the Council representatives to the West Mesa Community Development Corporation.
 He sits on the board of the Mesa United Way, the Mesa Preservation Foundation and College Bound Mesa.
 He also sits on the Benedictine University at Mesa Advisory Board.

 Nationally, Councilmember Kavanaugh is very active with the National League of Cities.
 He is a member of the NLC Board of Directors, the Board Liaison to the Community and Economic Development Steering Committee and is a member of the NLC Audit, Bylaws and Membership committee.